shadow-robot/sr_interface/doc/tutorial/ArmCommander.md

 ## Description

-This commander provide commands specific to arm which allows to move execute all actions of the [robot commander](RobotCommander.md).
+This commander provide commands specific to arm which allows to execute all actions of the [robot commander](RobotCommander.md).
 Also it allows to move to certain position in Cartesian space, to joints states values and to move using certain trajectory.